-If you use wood or pellet stove, stock up on more than enough fuel to get you through a long winter.
+If you use a wood or a pellet stove, stock up on more than enough fuel to get you through a long winter.
 If you use a fireplace, you’ll want to clean it completely and have a professional sweep the chimney.
-Keep a few multi-purpose fire extinguishers in easy to access locations and install carbon monoxide alarms in central locations on every level of your home.
+Keep a few multi-purpose fire extinguishers in easy-to-access locations and install carbon monoxide alarms in central locations on every level of your home.
 This will ensure safe heating for the entire season.

 Plan for Winter Emergencies

-Unfortunately, winter can come with with some nasty weather.
-If you live in an area that is subject to winter storms, power outages, and school or road closures, you’ll want to be prepared should the worst happen.
+Unfortunately, winter can come with some nasty weather.
+If you live in an area that is subject to winter storms, power outages, and school or road closures, you’ll want to be prepared in case the worst happens.
 Here’s everything you need to have on hand in case of an emergency:

 - Baby and pet supplies

 - Coats, gloves, hats, boots, and extra blankets and clothing for all household members